 National Radon Action Month

-Radon is the second leading cause of lung cancer deaths in the U.S. claiming approximately 20,000 lives annual or slightly more than two every hour, reports Daren Deyaert, R.S., Environmental Health Director for the Dickinson-Iron District Health Department.
+Radon is the second leading cause of lung cancer deaths in the U.S. claiming more some 21,000 lives annually or slightly more than two every hour, reports Daren Deyaert, R.S., Environmental Health Director for the Dickinson-Iron District Health Department.

 Fortunately, scientists have provided the tools that can help protect us from radon, such as a simple test that can determine the approximate level of exposure in a specific structure, Deyaert said.

-“In observance of Radon Action Month the Dickinson-Iron District Health Department has reduced the cost to $5 for the short term test and $10 for the long term test kits for the month of January,” he said.
+“In observance of National Radon Action Month, during the month of January, the Dickinson-Iron District Health Department has reduced the cost to $5 for the short term test kit and $10 for the long term test kit,” Deyaert said.

 Below the Michigan Department of Environmental Quality lists some Frequently Asked Questions about Radon:

 Is radon really a health risk?
 I’ve heard it is a scam.